MNO: Multiscale Neural Operator for 3D Computational Fluid Dynamics: Details of Benchmarks

 The DrivAerNet++ \citep{Drivaernet++} is a large-scale, comprehensive benchmark for automotive aerodynamic design, constructed using high-fidelity CFD simulations.
 It contains over 8,000 distinct car designs, covering various vehicle types, wheel configurations, and chassis layouts.
 The inflow air velocity is 108 km/h.
 We only use a subset of surface pressures for the experiment.
 To maintain sample diversity while improving research efficiency, we randomly select 200 samples for training and 50 samples for testing.
 Each point cloud sample consists of approximately 600k points, with each point described by its three-dimensional coordinates (x, y, z) and surface normal vectors (ux, uy, uz).
 Since the dataset was generated with y-axis symmetry, we only use the points with $y>0$ (300k) to enhance computational efficiency.

 The Ahmed Body \citep{GINO} is a wind tunnel dataset for bluff-body vehicles, used to predict the pressure on the vehicle surface.
 The vehicle shape is based on the benchmark model designed in \citep{Ahmedbody1}.
 The inflow velocity ranges from 10 m/s to 70 m/s, corresponding to Reynolds numbers from $4.35\times 10^{5}$ to $6.82\times 10^{6}$.
 The dataset is generated by systematically varying the vehicle’s length, width, height, ground clearance, inclination angle, and rear rounding radius, resulting in a total of 551 samples, each containing approximately 100k surface points.
 Among these, 500 samples are used for training and 51 samples for testing, consistent with the setup in PCNO \citep{PCNO}.
+The variations in inflow velocity and Reynolds number are shown in Figure \ref{fig-ahmedbody-statistics}.

 The Parachute Dynamics \citep{PCNO} captures the inflation process of different parachutes under specific pressure loads.
 The pressure load increases linearly from 0 to 1000 Pa over the first 0.1 seconds and then remains constant at 1000 Pa.
 The learning objective is to map the initial parachute shape to the displacement fields at four specific time points during inflation: $t_1$ = 0.04, $t_2$ = 0.08, $t_3$ = 0.12, and $t_4$ = 0.16.
 These time points characterize the inflation process, where the parachute first rapidly expands under pressure, then over-expands, and finally rebounds.
 The experimental setup follows that of PCNO \citep{PCNO}, with 1000 samples for training and 200 samples for testing.
 Each sample contains approximately 15k points in the point cloud.